Courts in the Classroom

 The fourth scripted trial employs the landmark U.S. Supreme Court case Brown v.
-Board of Education to discuss issues related to school segregation and illustrates how cases from small towns across the United States end up at the U.S. Supreme Court.
+Board of Education to discuss issues related to school segregation.
+Additionally, Brown illustrates how cases from small towns across the United States end up at the U.S. Supreme Court.

-Each scripted trial page contains a complete script, a teacher's guide for holding a classroom performance, historic documents and resources to increase student knowledge, and a photo gallery.
+Each scripted trial page contains a complete script, a teacher's guide for holding a class performance, historic documents and resources, and a photo gallery.